cwi-dis/cwipc/readme.md

 ### Linux

-The installer is currently only available for Ubuntu 22.04.
+The installer is currently available for Ubuntu 24.04 and 22.04.

+> Note that some packages are missing for 24.04.
+Specifically, the Kinect capturer cannot be used because the needed SDK from Microsoft is not available.

 Download the debian package for the most recent cwipc release from <https://github.com/cwi-dis/cwipc/releases/latest>.